minio/docs/source/reference/minio-mc-admin/mc-admin-accesskey-disable.rst

 .. mc-cmd:: SERVICEACCOUNT
    :required:

-   The service account access key to disable.
+   The access key to disable.

 Global Flags